Deliver “Delight and Passion” to people

 Haruka Tashiro

-He studied cultural anthropology at university, and since 2014 has been involved as a designer in revitalizing local communities from an administrative perspective and in creating towns that coexist with nature.
-In 2019, he joined NOMURA as a sales representative.
-He is currently working hard every day in charge of sales for public facilities such as museums and literary museums across the country.
-He is also working on obtaining an MBA in order to promote projects from a business management perspective.
+After studying cultural anthropology at university, I worked as a designer from 2014, involved in regional revitalization from an administrative perspective and urban development that coexists with nature.
+In 2019, I joined NOMURA Co.,Ltd. as a sales representative.
+I am currently working hard every day, handling sales for public facilities such as museums and literary museums throughout Japan.
+Aiming to promote projects from a business management perspective, I am also pursuing an MBA.

 Related Links